 How can I get dog smell out of my couch?

 The next step is to deodorize your couch.
 Sprinkle baking soda on the couch and let it sit for 10-15 minutes.
 You can leave it longer if you wish.
-Baking soda can help a smelly couch as it’s an odor eater or absorber.
+Baking soda is an odor eater or absorber and will do wonders for a smelly couch.

-After the time is up, continue cleaning a couch by vacuuming up the baking soda.
+After the time is up, continue cleaning the couch by vacuuming up the baking soda.

 Next I used a damp microfiber cloth to wipe the entire couch down.
 You would be surprised what that little cloth will pull out of your couch.
 I used the Norwex Evirocloth.